top of page

 "Aloha, my name is Bianca.
 I was an employee in the public school system for many years.
 I felt that there was a big hole missing out of the educational value for the keiki in schools.
 I dreamt to fill that hole and with that dream came the vision of 'āina based learning – images of the forests here on Maui, local regenerative farmers, and knowledge of foraging.
 Then to my surprise, Pono Outdoor Program evolved.
 I offer a holistic approach to the child’s specific developmental needs.
 I teach in a way that will foster resilient, confident, and independent thinkers.
 I am honored to have your keiki as a part of this program where sovereignty meets the children and they are able to learn and grow to be pono with the ʻāina."

-Morgan Lewis, teacher
+Morgan Lewis, Lead teacher

 image0.jpeg